Expert: What CaaS channel partners should look for in a data centre partner

 It’s clear that there is a huge market for channel partners of all sizes to sell Collaboration as a Service (CaaS) solutions (as a distinct and broader category than UCaaS or hosted voice).
 Research firm Markets & Markets has predicted the collaboration market to be worth US$49.51 billion by 2021.
 Global Industry Analysts Inc has similarly predicted the combined market for UC and general collaboration to be worth a whopping US$62.6 billion by 2022.

-With such enormous opportunity for selling hosted collaboration, it becomes important to ask; exactly what properties should channel partners look for when researching a data centre provider through which to sell hosted collaboration solutions?
+With such enormous opportunity for selling hosted collaboration, it becomes important to ask; exactly what properties should channel partners look for when researching a data center provider through which to sell hosted collaboration solutions?

 Topline technical considerations